-The filmmaker relates her vision for directing a neo-Western in grainy, transitory images.
+The filmmaker relates her vision for directing a neo-western in grainy, transitory images.
 She imagines that the greatest hurdle her protagonists, Yassine and Hami, will have to face will be the friendly but firm rejection of Finnish society.
 When violence on the imaginary frontier escalates in the form of a flying potato, the ‘fictitious’ figures begin to speak about their real experiences.
 The short film begins as a stylized fiction and in the middle it turns into a documentary.

 A young and unsuccessful artist tries to find a theme for her short film in Paris.
 She gets overwhelmed by too many topics and ends up just recording the process.
 Paris Diaries depicts the challenges of filmmaking in an absurd and spontaneous fashion that interweaves rough interviews and personal exploration.
 This hybrid of a documentary and essay film captures tangibly zeitgeist of the city.

 Hotel President opens a multifaceted view to a centrally located four-star hotel in Berlin that is currently used to accommodate asylum seekers.
 The short film has interviews with asylum seekers, whose thoughts are contrasted with portraits of presidents, prime ministers and other politicians who seem to be giving the asylum seekers a warm welcome to the “West”.